CenturyLinkCloud/PublicKB/ElasticBox/jenkins-ci-cd-tutorial.md

 ### Before You Begin

 You need the following:
 * Get an ElasticBox account.
-You can sign up for free.
 * Fork a repository of this [GitHub project](https://github.com/ElasticBox/Easy-PHP-MySQL).
 You’ll use this to make some code changes and trigger a Jenkins build.
 * Build a [LAMP Stack box with a binding to a MySQL Database box](./lamp-stack-tutorial.md).
 Create and save a [deployment profile](./lamp-stack-tutorial.md) for both boxes, but don’t deploy.
 * [Install Jenkins server](./jenkins-elasticbox-setup.md) and [set it up](./jenkins-elasticbox-setup.md).